Energized Electrical Work Permit Template

 Enter Hazard Analysis Results

-Enter shock approach boundaries, incident energy, PPE category, and arc flash boundary from your hazard analysis.
-You can use the ToolGrit Arc Flash Calculator or enter values from a formal study.
+Enter shock approach boundaries, incident energy, PPE field, and arc flash boundary from the approved study, equipment label, current NFPA 70E review, or qualified-person determination.

 -